abhayhegde/pyquirk/README.md

 - [quantikz](https://ctan.org/pkg/quantikz?lang=en): A LaTeX package for drawing quantum circuits.
 Here is its [manual](http://mirrors.ibiblio.org/CTAN/graphics/pgf/contrib/quantikz/quantikz.pdf).

 ##### How to manually install a new package on MikTeX on Windows?
+If you do not know how to manually install a new TeX package to your system, these links may be of some help to you.
 - [Windows with MikTeX](https://tex.stackexchange.com/questions/2063/how-can-i-manually-install-a-package-on-miktex-windows)
 - [Linux](https://tex.stackexchange.com/questions/73016/how-do-i-install-an-individual-package-on-a-linux-system)
 - [Mac with TeXShop](https://tex.stackexchange.com/questions/12102/how-do-i-install-ctan-packages-on-mac-os-with-texshop)